AviBoter/Card-Game/README.md

 Although i cant upload the API for an obvious reasons, i uploaded my implemetation.

 I used Builder design pattren to allow loading game assets from any type of text file source (Json,Xml etc.).
-Also,Consts varbales (String etc.) to minimaize space complexity And free card assets to design the Board and cards.
+Also,Consts variables (String etc.) to minimaize space complexity And free card assets to design the Board and cards.

 enjoy (: